harlan-zw/laravel-swiftype/README.md

 #### SwiftypeEngine

-The `SwiftypeEngine` is a wrapper on top of the `Swiftype` facade with a direct context of an engine.
+The `SwiftypeEngine` is a wrapper on top of the `Swiftype` facade with direct context of the default engine.
 Many of the same functions from the core API is available in this facade without the need to specify an engine.

 `SwiftypeEngine::search($query, $options)` - Search documents within the engine